2020 Summer Olympics: Medal ceremonies

 Naoki Satō composed the music for the medal ceremonies.
 Satō chose not to employ any musical elements distinctive to Japan "because victory ceremonies are for athletes from around the world" and he wanted all medalists to "feel at ease" when taking their places on the podium, regardless of their nationality.

 The bouquets presented to the athletes came from regions affected by the 2011 earthquake and tsunami.
 The individual flowers were selected to represent the prefectures of Miyagi, Fukushima, Iwate, and Tokyo.
 The sunflowers were grown in Miyagi, planted by families whose children had died during the disaster; the white and purple eustomas and Solomon's seals were provided by a non-profit initiative to boost the local economy in Fukushima; the small bright blue gentians were grown in Iwate; and aspidistras, grown in Tokyo, were chosen to complete the bouquets.

 Event scheduling

 Per the historical precedent of swimming at the 2008 Summer Olympics in Beijing and figure skating at the 2018 Winter Olympics in Pyeongchang, swimming finals were held in the morning to allow live primetime broadcasts in the Americas.
-NBC paid substantial fees for rights to the Olympics, so the IOC has allowed NBC to influence event scheduling to maximize U.S. television ratings when possible.
-On 7 May 2014, NBC agreed to a US$7.75 billion contract extension to air the Olympics through the 2032 games, with the company being one of the IOC's major sources of revenue.
+NBC paid substantial fees for rights to the Olympics, so the IOC has allowed NBC to influence event scheduling to maximize US television ratings when possible.
+On May 7, 2014, NBC agreed to a US$7.75 billion contract extension to air the Olympics through the 2032 Games, with the company being one of the IOC's major sources of revenue.
 Japanese broadcasters were said to have criticized the decision, as swimming is one of the most popular Olympic events in the country.